EX0l0N/ply-vis-chopper/README.md

 I have a habit of coding end testing each and every part of what I do independently,
 so I will never write a UI while I implement actual core functionality.

-I'm planning on writing a small GUI with [fyne](https://github.com/fyne-io/fyne), soon.
+I'm planning to write a small GUI with [fyne](https://github.com/fyne-io/fyne), soon.
 It _just_ needs to be done.